kyratrades/kyratrades.github.io/docs/videos/plays.md

 NOTES
 : A fantastic show captured pretty well.
 There's a head that occasionally gets in the way, and there is a lot of noise from moving the camera, but you still get everything from the show.
 What a brilliant production!
 B+

+## The Motherfucker with the Hat

+The Motherfucker with the Hat - Broadway - March 26, 2011 (Preview)
+{: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }

+FORMAT
+: VOB+smalls `1 DVD`

+CAST
+: Chris Rock, Bobby Cannavale, Elizabeth Rodriguez, Annabella Sciorra, Yul Vazquez

+NOTES
+: Good clear with nice picture and sound.
+Disc also includes interviews, opening night footage and reviews.
+A

 ## Much Ado About Nothing

 Much Ado About Nothing - Wyndham\'s Theatre, West End - September, 2011